 Rethinking design, architecture and equipment

-In addition to engine, hybrid and electric technologies, it is by optimising the entire design and all the characteristics of its vehicles that PSA Group has assumed leadership status in clean cars.
+In addition to engine, hybrid and electric technologies, it is by optimising the entire design and all the characteristics of its vehicles that Groupe PSA has assumed leadership status in clean cars.

 Reducing vehicle weight: the combination of new processes, techniques and materials has reduced vehicle weight by over 100 kg compared with previous-generation vehicles.
 For example, the Citroën C4 Cactus weighs 200 kg less than a Citroën C4.

 Energy management: the use of low-energy-consumption technologies for air conditioning and lighting.

 Eco-design: Groupe PSA is committed to limiting the environmental impact of its vehicles from design to end of life.
 As such, the Group has committed to integrating 30% of recycled or bio-sourced materials in the production of its vehicles.
 The recovery rate of Groupe PSA vehicles now stands at 95% (2015), of which 85% are reused or recycled.